twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-21-do-buddhists-have-wrong-views%zh.rst

 (The other two lokas depend on the saṅkhāra loka; they can’t exist without it).
 Therefore condensing these three lokas, it's only arising and passing away.
 The wanderers were talking about their different views to Anāthapiṇḍika.

 I am teaching you every day for wise attention and no need to correct for it; but I must correct on listening talks.
 By listening to the sutta discourses and view of eternalism can arise (sassata diṭṭhi).
-For example, Visākha died and became a female deity in Tusita Heaven.
-Visākha was a name and a concept.
+For example, Visākhā died and became a female deity in Tusita Heaven.
+Visākhā was a name and a concept.

 The real existence was mind and body.
 Mind and body arose here and passed away here.
 Could it be gotten there?
 Even a little piece of it was not going there.
 It didn’t have any power to go.
 It simply took wrongly as this viññā arose in Tusita.